FLAMEGPU/FLAMEGPU2/CONTRIBUTING.md

 This ensure that users on both Linux and Windows can continue to build FLAME GPU 2.

 ## License

-By contributing your code, you agree to license your contribution under the [MIT License](LICENSE.md).
+By contributing your code, you will need to sign a [contributor licence agreement](https://flamegpu.com/cla) so that we can redistribute any changes via our dual license model.
+See our [Website for license details](https://flamegpu.com/download/license).
+For simplicity, it is possible to sign the CLA via the CLA bot when submitting a pull request.

 ## Creating a Release